Indian Spring Wildlife Area - Private

 improved habitat.
 Bird houses and a feeding station were installed near the Spring.
 Changes underway in the Wildlife Area should allow native grasses, flowering plants,

 and vines to restablish.
 While the vegetation is being reestablished, supplemental feed is available for the deer, small animals, and birds.
-An automated feeded is available year-round.
+The amount of supplemental feed

 The wildflowers in spring are sensational especially with the cattle off the property.